 Sometimes it seems that fooling the system is easy.
 If you want to hire PHP developers India might look like a perfect option, in this regard.
 Why?

 Prices!
 This is why companies and startups consider hiring Indian developers in the first place.
-Indeed, the yearly income of a PHP programmer from India is often a dozen times lower than of their American or European colleagues.
-In 2019-2020, an average yearly income of an Indian PHP developer was about $5,200.
+Indeed, the yearly income of a PHP programmer from India is often a dozen times lower than that of their American or European colleagues.
+In 2021, an average yearly income of an Indian PHP developer is about $6,100.

 But, don’t forget that globalization is still a thing.
 High quality costs accordingly regardless of the country a freelancer comes from.
 So, if you want a thoroughly developed product for reasonable money, you might want to consider hiring elsewhere.